 - Redness in the eyes

 - Swollen, bright red “strawberry tongue”

 If your child has a fever between 101 and 103 degrees that lasts more than 4 days, and shows several of the symptoms noted, contact his doctor.
 Treating him early can help reduce his chances of any permanent effects.

 Your child may have a lot of pain from the fever, swelling, and skin irritation.
 His doctor might prescribe medication to relieve these, including aspirin and others that prevent blood clots.
 You shouldn’t give your child any medication without talking to your doctor first.

-He’ll probably also get an IV of an immune protein called gamma globulin.
+He’ll probably also get an IV of immune globulin.
+This is more effective when given with aspirin than aspirin alone.
 It will lessen his chance of heart issues when used early in his treatment.
 Because of the risk of complications, most children are initially treated for Kawasaki disease in the hospital.

 Because it involves the heart, this illness can be scary.
 But most children recover completely and have no lasting problems.
 However, in rare cases, children can have:

 These can lead to further troubles, including weak or bulging artery walls.
 These are called aneurysms.
 They could increase the chance your child will have artery blockages, which can cause internal bleeding and even heart attacks.
 A baseline echocardiogram can diagnose many of these complications.

 Some severe cases of Kawasaki disease require surgery, and a small percentage of children don’t survive the illness.
 Infants have a higher risk of serious complications.

 You’ll likely need to follow up with your child’s doctor to be sure his heart is functioning properly.
 He may require followup X-rays, echocardiograms,EKGs (electrocardiogram), or other tests.